2025 Australian federal election

 The Australian Broadcasting Corporation (ABC) projected a second term for Labor within two and a half hours of east coast polls closing.
 Dutton conceded defeat shortly after 9:30 pm AEST on election night, announcing that he had called Albanese to congratulate him on Labor's re-election.
 Labor increased its parliamentary majority by gaining seats from incumbents on both flanks of the political spectrum; taking seats from the Liberals and the Greens.
 The Coalition suffered a large swing against them, particularly in urban areas.
 The Liberal Party, the Coalition's senior party, suffered its worst federal result in terms of vote share and its second-worst in seats since its formation in 1944.
-Liberal leader Peter Dutton lost his seat of Dickson to Labor candidate Ali France, the first time a federal opposition leader had been defeated in their own seat.
-The Greens primary vote remained steady, though the party lost three of their four seats in the House of Representatives, including that of their leader Adam Bandt, who lost his seat of Melbourne to Labor.
+Dutton also lost his seat of Dickson to Labor candidate Ali France, the first time a federal opposition leader had been defeated in their own seat.
+The Greens' primary vote remained steady, though the party lost three of their four seats in the House of Representatives, including that of their leader Adam Bandt, who lost his seat of Melbourne to Labor.

 In the Senate, Labor increased its share of seats to 28, while the Coalition fell to 27 seats, making Labor the largest bloc in the upper house for the first time since 1984.
 The Greens returned one senator from each state, leaving the party steady on 11.
-One Nation doubled its representation in the chamber to 4, winning seats in New South Wales and Western Australia, the first time the party won a seat outside Queensland in a half-Senate election.
+One Nation doubled its representation in the chamber to four, winning seats in New South Wales and Western Australia, the first time the party won a seat outside Queensland in a half-Senate election.
 Jacqui Lambie and David Pocock were re-elected in Tasmania and the Australian Capital Territory respectively.
-The size of the crossbench increased to 21, an increase of 3 since the 2022 election result.
+The size of the crossbench increased to 21, an increase of three since the 2022 election result.
 Prior to the new Senate's term commencing on 1 July, Greens senator Dorinda Cox defected from the party and joined the Labor Party, increasing Labor's voting bloc to 29 and decreasing the Greens seat count to 10.